'Chucko the Clown' is back with a Father's Day special on YouTube

-Chuck Sidlow is back to dong what he loves — entertaining the elderly but, because of COVID-19 — only online.
+Chuck Sidlow is back to dong what he loves — entertaining the elderly.
+But because of COVID-19, he only works online.

-He has put together a special Father’s Day program that will air on YouTube on Sunday at youtube.com/watch?v=-f2r2Zra9Hg& feature=youtu.be
+He put together a special Father’s Day program that was scheduled to air on YouTube on Sunday.

-For the past several months, the clown has been dealing with a serious illness and wondering when — and at times “if” he might get back into his big red shoes.
+For the past few months, the clown has been dealing with a serious illness and wondering when — and at times “if” — he might get back into his big red shoes.

 His wife, Noriko, made sure he would.
-She was at the hospital everyday while he dealt with surgery and treatments and therapy then at home everyday making sure he had nutritious meals and followed the exercise program of his medical team.
+She was at the hospital every day while he dealt with surgery and treatments and therapy, then at home every day, making sure he had nutritious meals and followed the exercise program set by his medical team.

-As he has for the past 20 years, Chucko has serve the “seasoned citizen, veteran and special needs facilities throughout our community.”
+As he has for the past 20 years, Chucko has served the “seasoned citizen” at veteran and special needs facilities throughout the community.

-His goal is to help seniors to be inspired to self-empowerment, to exercise and experience programming just for them using “history, mystery, music, magic, mirth and memories” to help improve the momentary quality of life for everyone that we are blessed to know.
+His goal is to help seniors to be inspired to self-empowerment, to exercise and experience programming just for them, using history, mystery, music, magic, mirth and memories to help people improve their quality of life, he said.

 Not only have these people had no contact with friends and loved ones, most have not been able to eat in the dining room with others, nor even to enjoy a movie or bingo in a common room.
 In many cases, the residents are confined only to their rooms.